-Regulation 5A: Election of Board Members
+Regulation 5A: Appointment of Board Members

-- 1. Fifteen members shall be elected to the Board in accordance with the procedure set out in Annex A to this Regulation. - 2.
+- 1. Fifteen members shall be appointed to the Board in accordance with the procedure set out in Annex A to this Regulation. - 2.
 Terms of office shall be for 3 years renewable up to a maximum total of 6 years, after which there shall be at least a 2 year gap before a further term can be served.
 Terms shall begin and end at the Engineering Council AGM.
 Exceptionally and with the Board's consent terms may be extended by up to a year to ensure orderly succession.
-In this Regulation "a year" means the period from one Engineering Council AGM to the next. - All representatives of Licensed Members elected as Board members shall be Registrants. - Representatives of Licensed Members elected as Board members may be Licensed Members' staff but efforts will be made to ensure that peer members always form a majority of the Board. - 5.
-The CEO, in consultation with the Chairman and the appropriate Licensed Members' chief executives, shall arrange an even succession such that five of the fifteen Licensed Members elected posts on the Board shall fall vacant each year. - 6.
-The circumstances under which a Board member shall vacate office before the end of his/her term (including resignation if accepted by the Board), are detailed in the Byelaws.
-However, this does not authorise a Licensed Member or group to remove a Board member it has elected. - 7.
-The Board may fill a casual vacancy in accordance with the Bye-Laws and may require the Licensed Member or group to fill a casual vacancy for the unexpired portion of the 3-year term.
-The tenure of a casual vacancy of less than 18 months does not count towards the 6 year individual maximum (ie could be followed by two 3-year terms if reelected), but tenure of a casual vacancy for more than 18 months could be followed by only one 3-year term. - 8.
-Should a Board member elected by Group B or Group C become ineligible during a term (eg if the Licensed Member with which he/she or she is registered is no longer a member of that group) then he/she may serve to the end of the current year after which the position shall be filled as a casual vacancy until the end of the term. - 9.
-EngineeringUK should establish similar rules to ensure rotation of their seven nominees to the Board, always discussing potential nominees with the CEO and bearing in mind the overall balance of the Board. - 10.
-Should a Board member miss three consecutive meetings without the agreement of the Board then he/she shall be deemed to be no longer a member of the Board.

-11. Substitutes for Board members are not permitted.
+In this Regulation 'a year' means the period from one Engineering Council AGM to the next. - 3.
+All representatives of Licensees appointed as Board members shall be Registrants. - 4.
+Representatives of Licensees appointed as Board members may be Licensees' staff but efforts will be made to ensure that peer members always form a majority of the Board. - 5.
+The CEO, in consultation with the Chair and the appropriate Licensees' chief executives, shall arrange an even succession such that five of the fifteen Licences' appointed posts on the Board shall fall vacant each year. - The circumstances under which a Board member shall vacate office before the end of their term (including resignation if accepted by the Board), are detailed in the Bye-laws.
+However, this does not authorise a Licensee or group to remove a Board member it has appointed. - 7.
+The Board may fill a casual vacancy in accordance with the Bye-Laws and may require the Licensee or group to fill a casual vacancy for the unexpired portion of the 3-year term.
+The tenure of a casual vacancy of less than 18 months does not count towards the 6 year individual maximum (i.e. could be followed by two 3-year terms if re-elected), but tenure of a casual vacancy for more than 18 months could be followed by only one 3-year term. - 8.
+Should a Board member appointed by Group B or Group C become ineligible during a term (e.g. if the Licensee with which they are registered is no longer a member of that group) then they may serve to the end of the current year after which the position shall be filled as a casual vacancy until the end of the term. - 9.
+EngineeringUK should establish similar rules to ensure rotation of its seven nominees to the Board, always discussing potential nominees with the CEO and bearing in mind the overall balance of the Board. - 10.
+Should a Board member miss three consecutive meetings without the agreement of the Board then they shall be deemed to be no longer a member of the Board. - 11.
+Substitutes for Board members are not permitted.

-Regulation 5B: Election of Chairman
+Regulation 5B: Election of Chair